 Myles Genest, PhD, Psychologist

-Dr. Genest provides personality, forensic, posttraumatic stress (PTSD), and disability assessments for individuals, insurers and the courts.
+He provides personality, forensic, posttraumatic stress (PTSD), and disability assessments for individuals, insurers and the courts.
 His research, writing, and extensive experience with assessments leads to work as an expert for legal, medical, insurance and rehabilitation purposes.
-Dr. Genest has testified as an expert witness in psychological assessment and the assessment of pain in Family and Supreme courts in Nova Scotia and Saskatchewan.
+Dr. Genest has carried out assessments for clients in Newfoundland, Nova Scotia, PEI, New Brunswick, Ontario, Saskatchewan, Nunavut, and Alberta and has testified as an expert witness in psychological assessment in Family and Supreme courts in Nova Scotia and Saskatchewan.
+He has extensive experience assessing the long-term impact of physical and sexual abuse related to civil law suits, on behalf of both plaintiffs and defendants.

 Dr. Genest is one of the pioneers in the psychological assessment and treatment of pain and other health-related problems.
 He is co-author of the text, Pain and Behavioural Medicine, which is widely cited as a classic in the field.
 The author of numerous chapters, papers, and books concerned with therapy and assessment, Dr. Genest is sought as a consultant by other health professionals.